Ohio: Sports

-Professional sports teams
+Professional sports

 Ohio is home to eight professional sports teams across the five different major leagues in the United States.
-Current teams include the Cincinnati Reds and Cleveland Guardians of Major League Baseball, the Columbus Crew SC and FC Cincinnati of Major League Soccer, the Cleveland Cavaliers of the National Basketball Association, the Cincinnati Bengals and Cleveland Browns of the National Football League, and the Columbus Blue Jackets of the National Hockey League.
+Current teams include the Cincinnati Reds and Cleveland Guardians of Major League Baseball, the Columbus Crew and FC Cincinnati of Major League Soccer, the Cleveland Cavaliers of the National Basketball Association, the Cincinnati Bengals and Cleveland Browns of the National Football League, and the Columbus Blue Jackets of the National Hockey League.

-Ohio has brought home seven World Series titles (Reds 1919, 1940, 1975, 1976, 1990; Indians 1920, 1948), two MLS Cups (Crew 2008, 2020), one NBA Championship (Cavaliers 2016), and nine NFL Championships (Pros 1920; Bulldogs 1922, 1923, 1924; Rams 1945; Browns 1950, 1954, 1955, 1964).
+Ohio has brought home seven World Series titles (Reds 1919, 1940, 1975, 1976, 1990; Indians 1920, 1948), three MLS Cups (Crew 2008, 2020, 2023), one NBA Championship (Cavaliers 2016), and nine NFL Championships (Pros 1920; Bulldogs 1922, 1923, 1924; Rams 1945; Browns 1950, 1954, 1955, 1964).
 Despite this success in the NFL in the first half of the 20th century, no Ohio team has won the Super Bowl since its inception in 1967.
 No Ohio team has made an appearance in the Stanley Cup Finals.

 Ohio played a central role in the development of both Major League Baseball and the National Football League.
 Baseball's first fully professional team, the Cincinnati Red Stockings of 1869, were organized in Ohio.
 An informal early-20th-century American football association, the Ohio League, was the direct predecessor of the modern NFL, although neither of Ohio's modern NFL franchises trace their roots to an Ohio League club.
-The NFL itself was founded in Canton, Ohio in 1920 as the American Professional Football Conference.
-The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14-0 in Dayton.
-Canton would later be enshrined as the home of the Pro Football Hall of Fame in 1963.
+The NFL itself was founded in Canton in 1920 as the American Professional Football Conference.
+The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14–0 in Dayton.
+Canton was enshrined as the home of the Pro Football Hall of Fame in 1963.

 On a smaller scale, Ohio hosts minor league baseball, arena football, indoor football, mid-level hockey, and lower division soccer.

 Individual sports

 The Mid-Ohio Sports Car Course has hosted several auto racing championships, including CART World Series, IndyCar Series, NASCAR Nationwide Series, Can-Am, Formula 5000, IMSA GT Championship, American Le Mans Series and Rolex Sports Car Series.
 The Grand Prix of Cleveland also hosted CART races from 1982 to 2007.
 The Eldora Speedway is a major dirt oval that hosts NASCAR Camping World Truck Series, World of Outlaws Sprint Cars and USAC Silver Crown Series races.

 Ohio hosts two PGA Tour events, the WGC-Bridgestone Invitational and Memorial Tournament.

-The Cincinnati Masters is an ATP World Tour Masters 1000 and WTA Premier 5 tennis tournament.
+The Cincinnati Open is an ATP World Tour Masters 1000 and WTA 1000 tennis tournament.